Lii Wen

-Lii Wen (李問; born 4 March 1989) is a Taiwanese journalist and politician, currently serving as a deputy secretary-general for the National Security Council.
-He was formerly a spokesperson for the Office of the President under President Lai Ching-te, responsible for international media relations.
+Lii Wen (李問; born 4 March 1989) is a Taiwanese journalist and politician who has been deputy secretary-general of the National Security Council since 2025.
+He was formerly a spokesperson for the Office of the President under President Lai Ching-te responsible for international media relations.
 From 2020 to 2024, Lii was the first director of the Democratic Progressive Party's local chapter in the Matsu Islands.

 Early life and education

-Lii was born in Hsinchu on 4 March 1989, to sociologist Lii Ding-tzann, a professor at National Tsing Hua University.
-He earned a bachelor's degree from National Taiwan University and a master's degree at the University of Chicago.
-As a student within NTU's anthropology department, Lii participated in fieldwork in China, Taiwan, and across Southeast Asia and also worked for the news magazine NTU Consciousness.
+Lii was born in Hsinchu, Taiwan, on 4 March 1989.
+His father, Lii Ding-tzann, is a professor at National Tsing Hua University.

+Lii graduated from National Taiwan University with a Bachelor of Arts in anthropology and earned a Master of Arts (MA) in social science from the University of Chicago.
+As an undergraduate, Lii participated in fieldwork in China, Taiwan, and across Southeast Asia and also worked for the news magazine NTU Consciousness.

 Career

 After finishing his master's degree, Lii gave up dual American citizenship and returned to Taiwan to complete his military service, citing his experience of nearly getting arrested by police in China during his graduate fieldwork studies as contributing to his decision to return to Taiwan.
 From 2014 to 2015, Lii worked as a news reporter for the English-language Taipei Times.

 Lii worked for the Democratic Progressive Party during President Tsai Ing-wen's 2016 presidential campaign, specializing in international outreach and foreign policy, including work on the New Southbound Policy to strengthen Taiwan's ties with Southeast Asia and South Asia.
 He later also worked at Taiwan's National Security Council.
 Lii subsequently became a spokesperson for the DPP in 2019.

 During his tenure as spokesperson, Lii accompanied DPP delegations on international visits, including a visit to Washington D.C. accompanying then-Chairman Cho Jung-tai, as well as a delegation visiting the Dalai Lama and the Central Tibetan Administration in Dharamshala, India.